goat-yoga/rizwan-service-actual/README.md

 - The svgr/webpack DevDependency recognizes and transpiles svg to render properly.

 <!-- Regarding the menu -->
-  - The user should see the menu, while hovering over either the MENU TITLE "MEN", "WOMEN", etc. or the MENU itself.
+  - The user should see the menu, while hovering over either the MENU TITLE "MEN", "WOMEN", etc. and the MENU itself.

 ## Requirements